 You can request information by applying online.

-Alternatively, you can download the Right to information and information privacy information access application form and submit it:
+Alternatively, you can download the Right to information and information privacy information access application form (PDF, 208KB) and submit it:

 - in person at any government service centre